 - Extended testing time or extra breaks required for snacks, medication, or trips to bathroom.

 - Different screen or keyboard requirements if your test is to be delivered on a computer.

 - Oral interpreters or sign language interpreters for assistance with spoken directions

 - Alternate test formats to address any deaf or blind applicants that may be needed

 If you do qualify for this assistance, follow the special testing enrollment directions.
 If you are concerned that you might need to take the test multiple times in order to pass, you should exercise due diligence to understand how long it takes to be approved for non-standard testing accommodations.

 Plan your time so that you can prepare for the GRE well in advance of your scheduled test date.
 Because this test score is so important, there is an enormous variety of commercial GRE test preparation materials available.
 If you take a walk down the “college” aisle of any large bookstore, you will be able to examine and review several different books (many with accompanying software) to guide you in doing your best on the GRE.

-It takes a lot of time, energy and commitment to do this the right way, but the personal and professional rewards are worth it.
-Best of luck, but you won’t need luck if you follow the roadmap I have outlined!
+It takes a lot of time, energy and commitment to do this the right way, but the personal and professional rewards can be worth it.
+The GRE Test will push you to expand your understanding in a variety of subjects and likely force you to become a better test taker.
+If you follow our guide, you should be better prepared and know what to expect.
+This will be one of the first of many tests you can expect when earning your Master’s in Education.
+Best of luck, but you won’t need luck if you follow the roadmap we have outlined!